-Goals for Competencies, Areas of Thought and Expression, Values and Cultures expected to acquire competence in the use of standard English and Mathematics, knowledge of the world outside the United States, knowledge of the basic areas of human thought and expression, and institutional mission and values.
+Goals for Competencies, Areas of Thought and Expression, Values and Cultures

+The general education program at Wilmington College is designed to give students a broad understanding of the world in which they live.
+Through successful completion of the general education program each graduate is expected to acquire competence in the use of standard English and Mathematics, knowledge of the world outside the United States, knowledge of the basic areas of human thought and expression, and institutional mission and values.